woodystock/MarsRoverSimulation/README.md

         5 5

-...will create a plateau with its north-east most position being the coordinates 5,5.
+...will create a plateau with its south west (bottom left) being 0,0 and its north-east (top right) being the coordinates 5,5.

 ## Next input -> Place a rover in the plateau
-The second input will place a rover at the given coords, looking in the direction <b>N</b>orth, <b>W</b>est, <b>S</b>outh, or <b>E</b>ast
+The second input will place a rover at the given coords iside that plateau, looking in the direction <b>N</b>orth, <b>W</b>est, <b>S</b>outh, or <b>E</b>ast
 <br>eg. the input

         1 2 N

-will place a rover at postion x = 1, y = 2, looking in the direction <b>N</b>orth.
+will place a rover at coordinate x = 1, y = 2, looking in the direction <b>N</b>orth.

 ## Next input -> Path for the rover to follow

-The next input should be a string containing either
+The next input should be a string containing a combination of any of the following:

         L - turn the rover left
         R - turn the rover right
         M - move the rover forward in its current direction

-so the path
+so the path...

         LMLM

-will try to move the robot "<b>left, forward, left, forward</b>" in that order.
-If it encounters the boundries of the plateau, or another robot, it will stop at its current position and direction and not continue with any more of the path.
+...will try to move the robot "<b>left, forward, left, forward</b>" in that order.
+<br>If it encounters the boundries of the plateau, or another robot, it will stop at its current position and direction and not continue with any more of the path.
 <br>After this, you can then repeat inputs indefinitly for new rovers and movement paths...

 ## Using a single function call